You are here

 Remote wake-up for sleeping computers

 The School of Informatics has a remote computer wake-up service.
-It can be used to wake a computer which is sleeping, as long as that computer is connected to the Informatics network by a network cable, and has a fixed IP address.
+You can use it to wake a computer which is sleeping, as long as that computer is connected to the Informatics network by a network cable, and has a fixed IP address.

 Use a VPN

-If the device you're using isn't on the Edinburgh University network, it will need a VPN client.
+If the device you're using is not on the Edinburgh University network, it will need a VPN client.
 Either the University VPN or the School VPN will do.

 How to use the wake-up service